photos

 The following photographs are mainly of family and friends.
 Where possible I have tried to place them in time and location; if in doubt I say so.
 Initially - re family - I was concerned only with my family (Cosgraves and Flanagans on my father's side, and Sands(es) and Owens(es) on my mother's side), but now I have begun to add something of my wife's family too (this could, of course, go on forever... ).

 Then, early in 2016, preparing for a visit to my sister Marie in San Francisco, I started for the first time to investigate my family background.
-This was difficult to do, since my mother had died in 1967, my father in 1995, my brother Tony in 2009, and my brother Aidan in 2015, and I only had two older sisters still living.
-But, bit by bit, I started to accumulate scant information (greatly aided by the wonderful Sr. Mary de Lourdes Fahy, of whom more below), and my discoveries began to be a feature of this page.
+This was difficult to do, since my mother had died in 1967, my father in 1995, my brother Tony in 2009, and my brother Aidan in 2014, and I then had only two older sisters still living.
+But, bit by bit, I started to accumulate scant information (greatly aided by the wonderful Sr. Mary de Lourdes Fahy, of whom more below), and my genealogical discoveries began to be a feature of this page.

-Without this Mary - and all the others - neither you (Feidhlim&Caolan) nor I would exist.
+Without this Mary - and all the other fifteen - neither you (Feidhlim and Caolan) nor I would exist.

 I have given an uncertain year for Mary's year of birth because if, for example, Mary was born in (say) December 1805, then she would still have been 77 in August 1883.
 If I ever determine Mary's exact date of birth then I will alter the above.